 Faroe Islands Holiday: Sound of Silence

-Mark Bibby Jackson travels north for a Faroe Islands holiday to discover a beautiful, windswept land, full of the most amazing landscapes and wonderful food.
+Mark Bibby Jackson heads north for a Faroe Islands holiday to discover a beautiful, windswept land, full of the most amazing landscapes and wonderful food.

 I had expected wind, wind and rain on my travels to the Faroe Islands.
 Roughly halfway between Shetland and Iceland, this is where the North Atlantic gales stop off on their relentless march towards Norway.